waynedovey/openshift-on-ibm/README.md

-## update the correct values for the var.yml file
+## Update the correct values for the var.yml file

 ```bash
 vault_rhsm_user: <rhn_user>